CyberJrod/Python-Network-Training/README.md

 # Python Network Automation Lab Runner (Streamlit)

 This Streamlit app helps run and preview your Python network automation training labs.
-Drop each lab script into `jobs/` (or configure them in `config/config.json`), then use the UI to read the source, pass arguments, and execute the script from the browser.
+Drop each lab script into `jobs/` (or configure them in `config/config.json`), then use the UI to read the source (optional), pass arguments, and execute the script from the browser.

 ## Setup (Windows)
 1) Create the virtual environment with the helper script: